 Better Stack vs Elastic Observability

-While Elastic provides powerful log indexing and search flexibility, it demands significant setup and operational overhead.
+While Elastic provides powerful log indexing and search flexibility, it requires careful setup.
 Better Stack, by contrast, excels in simplicity and developer-friendliness.
 Its integrated uptime monitoring, incident response, and logs/traces dashboard make it a compelling out-of-the-box tool for fast-moving teams.

 Conclusion: Choosing the Right Elastic Observability Alternative